Do you need marketing ideas for your small business?

 What: Let your database know how they can stay connected to you on social media by including the links within your marketing.

-Why: Social media is perfect for sharing content on a daily basis to generate engagement every day way interaction.
-No-one wants to get to have their inbox clogged up with an email each and everyday, but if you’re database want more frequent news from you they can connect with you on their preferred platform.
+Why: Social media is perfect for sharing content on a daily basis to generate engagement everyday way interaction.
+No-one wants to get to have their inbox clogged up with an email each and everyday, but if your database wants more frequent news from you they can connect with you on their preferred platform.

-How: Each email marketing provider offers simple design functions which allow you to easily add in social media icons at the bottom of your email (or wherever you prefer!).
+How: Make sure you have one of the best email signatures.
+Each email marketing provider offers simple design functions which allow you to easily add in social media icons at the bottom of your email (or wherever you prefer!).

 Content Marketing Tips for Small Business